gsquarediv/vortextricks/README.md

 After the script finishes, you may need to perform a few manual steps to complete the setup:

 - **Desktop shortcut & browser integration**
-  - **Native WINE** – The script automatically creates a desktop shortcut for Vortex and registers the `nxm` MIME type for browser integration with [Nexus Mods](https://www.nexusmods.com/).
+  - **Bottles** – The script automatically creates a hidden desktop shortcut for Vortex and registers the `nxm` MIME type for browser integration with [Nexus Mods](https://www.nexusmods.com/).
-  - **Bottles** – The shortcut has to be created manually in the Bottles GUI.
-Open the bottle, add a "Desktop Entry" for the Vortex executable and edit the generated `.desktop` file to include:
-    ```bash
-    MimeType=x-scheme-handler/nxm;x-scheme-handler/nxm-protocol
-    ```
-    > ⚠️ **Note:** Using separate Bottles for duplicate games can complicate this browser integration, so keep that in mind when deciding whether to isolate each copy in its own bottle.
+    > ⚠️ **Note:** If you choose to use separate bottles for duplicate games, a hidden desktop shortcut will be created for each bottle, but you will have to run `xdg-mime default` manually to select which instance of Vortex is the default handler for browser integration.
+  - **Native WINE** – Automatic MIME type configuration is not implemented.
+You will have to manually configure MIME type integration for browser links to work with Vortex.

 - **Game initialization**
   Any game to be modded needs to be ran once before attempting to mod it.
 Otherwise, missing files may cause errors in Vortex.

 - **Mod staging folder**
   Vortex needs a staging folder where it temporarily stores mods before deploying them.
-After the initial run, open Vortex and accept the default suggestion for the staging folder (or select one of your choice).
-Without this, mod deployments will fail.
+When running Vortex in Bottles (Flatpak), the default suggestions seem to work pretty well.
+You may be able to simply enable "Automatically use suggested path for staging folder" in Settings and let Vortex handle it.
+If that does not work, you will have to manually set your staging folder for every game.

 ---